Loading...

 two coworkers looking at a computer

 External fraud generally results from deceptive activity intended to produce financial gain that is carried out by an individual, a group of people or an entire organization.
 Fraudsters may prey on any organization or individual, regardless of the size or nature of their activities.
-The tactics used are becoming increasingly sophisticated, requiring a multilayered defense strategy.
+The tactics used are becoming increasingly sophisticated, requiring a multilayered fraud mitigation strategy.

 Fraud mitigation involves using tools to reduce the frequency or severity of these risks, ultimately protecting the bottom line and the future of the organization.